lucasm/lucasm/README.md

 - 🦾 I work building digital products with strong focus on Frontend, Web Standards, APIs, Cloud and AI
 - ✍🏻 I write a [Blog](https://dev.to/lucasm) and translate [MDN Web Docs](https://github.com/mdn/) to help developers with programming
 - 🤍 I love Computer Science things
-- 😼 Fun fact: I'm a very active person, who borns on the Amazon rainforest!
+- 😼 Fun fact: I'm a very active person, who was born in the Amazon rainforest!

 ## Folow me